How to Crop and Resize Videos Using FFmpeg

 With the popularity of video content, it is estimated that video streaming and video downloads will contribute to 82% of global internet traffic in 2022.
 This makes cropping videos into different aspect ratios to meet the video specifications of different platforms like Youtube, Instagram, TikTok, Facebook, etc. a day-to-day task for video editors, content creators, and small business owners.

 Besides that, video clips used for long-form videos don’t always have the same dimension.
-Therefore, cropping or resizing is often required to merge videos of different dimensions in video production.
+Therefore, cropping and resizing is often required to merge videos of different dimensions in video production.
 If you’re looking for a free tool to crop videos programmatically, here’s a great option—FFmpeg.

 What is FFmpeg